lsst-tstn/tstn-020/index.rst

 Exceptions
 ----------

-The following require different procedures to create/modify a configuration
+The following require different procedures to create/modify a configuration:

 - :ref:`Main and Auxiliary Telescope Pointing Components <section-pointing-component>`
 - :ref:`ATMCS and ATPneumatics <section-atmcs-atpneumatics>`